Corporate Governance

 The stakeholder impact analysis identifies:

-- The procedures and plans being implemented to mitigate against any areas of concern; and
+• The procedures and plans being implemented to mitigate against any areas of concern.

 Board Committees

 Certain responsibilities are delegated to three Board Committees – the Audit, Nomination and Remuneration Committees.
-These Committees operate under clearly defined terms of reference, which are available here.
+In addition, the Company also has an advisory committee, the Innovation and Technology Excellence Board.
+These Committees operate under clearly defined terms of reference.
+Further details can be found on the Board Committees page.

-All Directors and the Board and its Committees have access to advice and the services of the Company Secretary, and also to external professional advisors as required.
+All Directors of the Board and its Committees have access to advice and the services of the Company Secretary and to external professional advisers as required.
 The appointment and removal of the Company Secretary is a matter for the Board as a whole to consider.

 Board Meetings